-- a balance of at least 20 days (or the equivalent number of days for part-time officers) must be retained; - an application to cash out leave may only be made during the period 1st to 31st March of each year; - 5 days only (or the equivalent number of days for part-time officers) can be "cashed out"; - a block of recreation leave of at least 10 days duration must have been taken in the preceding 12 months prior to the date of application; and - each application requires agreement in writing between CSIRO and the officer. - (b) The officer will be paid the full amount that would have been paid had the officer taken the entitlement as a period of leave.
+- a block of recreation leave of at least 10 days (73.5 hours) (or equivalent number of days for part-time officers) duration must have been taken in the preceding 12 months prior to the date of application; and - each application requires agreement in writing between CSIRO and the officer. - (b) The officer will be paid the full amount that would have been paid had the officer taken the entitlement as a period of leave.